Elian-Marsault/portfolio-data/Personal projects/README.md

 ## AirBnb Paris:

-**Machine Learning**: Understanding how hosts set their prices and providing a price range recommendation for new users.
+**Price calculation**: Understanding how hosts set their prices and providing a price range recommendation for new users (neural network with keras + try with XGBoost)

 ### 🚧 Work in progress 🔨 🚧
 **EDA**: Analysis of prices, number of listings, and other key metrics across the city of Paris.